Seller’s market for $2m-plus businesses

 Beyond the numbers: legacy matters too

-While valuation and sale structure are essential, both brokers emphasise that many business owners care deeply about what happens after the deal is done.
+While valuation and sale structure are essential, LINK Corporate emphasises that many business owners care deeply about what happens after the deal is done.

 Vendors often describe their business as their baby.
 They’ve built it over decades, formed strong teams and created a brand they care about.
 They want to know the buyer will protect that.